MicrosoftDocs/customer-voice/cv-docs/customize-sender-email.md

 ### Should the email account be a functioning account, or can it be a dummy account?

 The email account need not be a functioning account to send emails; however, a mailbox must be configured if the account is expected to receive replies.
 In most cases, the email address from which survey emails are sent is an unmonitored email account, and need not receive emails.

-### How long does it take for setup to be completed?

-It will take a minimum of three to four days for setup to be completed.
-After Microsoft support confirms the domain is active, you can start sending survey invitations by using the custom email.

 ### See also